Parole, Pardons and Clemency

 3. Number of Reviews

-Note: A review could be by way of a file review in the office or by way of a panel hearing with the offender in the institution.
+Note: A review could be by way of an office review on file or by way of a hearing with the offender in the institution.

 4. Number of Elder Assisted Hearings Conducted